Gender or sex

 You may not always be able to use ‘you’.
 For example, if your service allows people to jointly apply for something, you might need to refer to both the user and the person they’re applying with.
 In these cases, use the person’s name, ‘they’ or ‘their’.

-- some titles aren’t gendered (for example Dr, Rev, Major)
+- some people use titles that are not gendered - for example Dr, Rev, Major or Mx

 Research on this pattern